AshLaw96/weather-wise/README.md

 ### Returning Site Users

-- As a returning site user, I would like to be able to try answering the question again if I didn't input one of the given options, so that my score isn't effected because of this.
+- As a returning site user, I would like to be able to try answering any question again if I didn't input one of the given options, so that my score isn't effected because of this.
 - As a returning site user, I would like to be able to see my high score, so that I can try and beat it and improve my knowledge.
-- As a returning site user, I would like to have different questions, so that I'm not repeating the same questions every time so I don't get bored.
+- As a returning site user, I would like to have different questions asked, so that I'm not repeating the same questions every time I play.
 - As a returning site user, I would like to see different icons or images, so that I can be visually pleased whilst learning cool facts at the same time.
 - As a returning site user, I would like to see other peoples high score, so that I can try and get on the top of the leaderboard.